redhat-openshift-ecosystem/community-operators-prod/docs/contributing-prerequisites.md

 > **Important:** "First off, thanks for taking the time to contribute your Operator!"

-## A primer to Kubernetes Community Operators
+## A primer to Openshift Community Operators

-This project collects Operators and publishes them to OperatorHub.io, a central registry for community-powered Kubernetes Operators.
-For OperatorHub.io your Operator needs to work with vanilla Kubernetes.
-This project also collects Community Operators that work with OpenShift to be displayed in the embedded OperatorHub.
-If you are new to Operators, start [here](https://github.com/operator-framework/getting-started).
+This project collects Community Operators that work with OpenShift to be displayed in the embedded OperatorHub.
+If you are new to Operators, start [here](https://operatorframework.io/).

 ## Sign Your Work